Adsense ads with Times New Roman and Comic Sans fonts

 The new rules are as follows.

-Several website owners are reportedly seeing a decline in their income from Google Adsense in the past months.
+Several website owners are reportedly seeing their Google Adsense income declining in the past months.
 A discussion over at WebmasterWorld got webmasters talking about the phenomenon and what supposedly is causing it.

 We are also seeing that decreasing trend here in the site, albeit not consistently from month to month.
-Our monthly average income now is just barely half of the $1,800+ one-month all-time high income earned in June 2007.
+Our monthly average income now is just barely half of what we earn last year.

 Fortunately, Adsense earnings reverted to its normal level in January 2008 but in February, income is back again in the same level as December 2007.
 Daily earnings during the first days of March this year are increasing but still nowhere close to the pre-December figures.